IBM-Blockchain-Archive/marbles/local_blockchain.md

 This section explains the simplest network setup to make the Marbles app and the BlockChain nodes run locally altogether.
 Further advanced setup are suggested [here](#further).

 Previous considerations:
 - This deployment will use the [OBC](https://github.com/openblockchain) BlockChain implementation.
 This implementation is not the newest implementation as OBC was moved to [HyperLedger](https://github.com/hyperledger) and many advances have been made since then.
-But marbles hasn't been updated accordingly and some things are outdated (and won't work).
-- The deployment won't use the security features of a CA because some [problems](https://github.com/hyperledger/fabric/issues/1204) were encountered when starting the Marbles app.
+- The deployment won't use the security features of a CA

 Steps: